mrocha316/MA206/README.md

 This is a repository of multiple datasets used for MA206.
 Data pulled and adjusted from the locations listed below.

-**DopeyResults** - Dopey Challenge results from January 2022.
+**DopeyResults.csv** - Dopey Challenge results from January 2022.
 Original dataset compiled from Disney Marathon facebook page.
 Dopey Challenge includes 4 races in 4 days, a 5K, then 10K, then half marathon, then marathon.
 The first 4 variables are the finish time for each individual races.
 Last 4 variables are the converted overall miles per hour (average) for each individual race.

 **Food.csv** - Food poisoning outbreak dataset available from CDC, lists instances from 1998 - 2015.
 Original dataset available https://data.world/cdc/foodborne-outbreak-database/workspace/project-summary?agentid=cdc&datasetid=foodborne-outbreak-database.
 Some cleaning and adjustment done here, variables are: